sai-sruthi/Virtualization-Workshop/README.md

 The code for the customization of the VM is available in up.js file in the line 110.

 #### SSH and App
-The code for the customization of the VM is available in ssh.js file.
+The code for performing ssh into the VM is available in ssh.js file.

 ## Screencast